How to Clean Cloth Car Seats

-Messes on your car upholstery and carpeting almost always happen while you're driving, so you don't have the chance to clean them up until later.
+Messes on your cloth or fabric car seats almost always happen while you're driving, so you don't have the chance to clean them up until later.
 Coffee spills, ice cream drips, dirt, and spots from long-forgotten potato chip grease quickly turn into set-in stains on your car seats.

 Plus, upholstery stains are almost inevitable when you're carting kids around.
 Those mysterious spots linger on the back seats, only to be discovered when you remove their car seat completely, which doesn't happen often.

-If you're unsure about how Simple Green will affect a surface, be sure to spot test before cleaning.
+If you're unsure about how Simple Green will affect you car seats, be sure to spot test before cleaning.

 - Wet the surface.
 Wet the upholstery to help the Simple Green penetrate dirt and make it easier to wipe clean.